 ; A BS is one of: ; — "hello", ; — "world", or ; — pi.

-The introduction of structure types creates an entirely new picture.
+The definition of structure types completely revised the picture.
 When a programmer defines a structure type, the universe expands with all possible structure instances.
-For example, the addition of a posn structure type means that instances of posn with all possible values in the two fields appear.
-The middle bubble in figure 23 depicts the addition of those values, showing things such as (make-posn "hello" 0) and even (make-posn (make-posn 0 1) 2).
-And yes, even though some of these instances of posn make no sense to us, it is indeed possible to construct all of them in a BSL program.
+For example, the addition of posn means that instances of posn with all possible values in the two fields appear.
+The middle bubble in figure 31 depicts the addition of these values, including such seeming nonsense as (make-posn "hello" 0) and (make-posn (make-posn 0 1) 2).
+And yes, some of these instances of posn make no sense to us.
+But, a BSL program may construct any of them.

-Exercise 67.
-Provide a structure type definition and a data definition for representing lower-case three-letter words.
-A word consists of letters, represented with the one-letter strings "a" through "z".
+Exercise 78.
+Provide a structure type and a data definition for representing three-letter words.
+A word consists of lower-case letters, represented with the 1Strings "a" through "z" plus #false.
+Note This exercise is a part of the design of a hangman game; see exercise 396.

 Programmers not only write data definitions, they also read them in order to understand programs, to expand the kind of data they can deal with, to eliminate errors, and so on.
 We read a data definition to understand how to create data that belongs to the designated collection and to determine whether some piece of data belongs to some specified class.